suerion/AutomatedWorkcarts/README.md

   - Passing the `Start` option will enable automation for any workcart that enters the trigger.
 The recommendation is to place this on specific workcart spawn points.
   - Examples:
     - `aw.addtrigger` -- Creates a trigger with speed `Zero`.
 This causes the workcart to turn its engine off 30 seconds, or the specified duration.
-    - `aw.addtrigger Rev Hi` -- Creates a trigger that will cause workcarts to select max speed.
+    - `aw.addtrigger Hi` -- Creates a trigger that will cause workcarts to select max speed.
-    - `aw.addtrigger Rev Hi` -- Creates a trigger that will cause workcarts to turn left at every intersection until another trigger changes the selection.
+    - `aw.addtrigger Left` -- Creates a trigger that will cause workcarts to turn left at every intersection until another trigger changes the selection.
-    - `aw.addtrigger Start Rev Hi Left` -- Creates a trigger with max forward speed and left track selection, which automatically enables automation for any workcart that enters it.
+    - `aw.addtrigger Start Fwd Hi Left` -- Creates a trigger with max forward speed and left track selection, which automatically enables automation for any workcart that enters it.
 - `aw.addtrunneltrigger <option1> <option2>` -- Adds a trigger to the track position where the player is aiming.
   - Must be in a supported train tunnel (one enabled in plugin configuration).
   - This trigger will be replicated at all train tunnels of the same type.